andreahjelde/Oblig2/README.md

 The default font size for thecontents of the page will be 1.2rem

-The headings (h1-h3) will use “Montserrat” type face and sans-serif as a fallback font.X
+The headings (h1-h3) will use “Montserrat” X type face and sans-serif as a fallback font.X